Complications of prolactinoma may include:

 - Bone loss (osteoporosis).
 Too much prolactin can reduce production of the hormones estrogen and testosterone, resulting in decreased bone density and an increased risk of osteoporosis.

-Pregnancy complications.
-During a normal pregnancy, a woman's pituitary gland enlarges and prolactin production increases.
-A woman who has a large prolactinoma and becomes pregnant may experience additional pituitary growth and associated signs and symptoms, such as headaches and changes in vision.
+- Pregnancy complications.
+During a normal pregnancy, a woman's production of estrogen increases.
+In a woman with a large prolactinoma, these high levels of estrogen may cause tumor growth and associated signs and symptoms, such as headaches and changes in vision.

 - Melmed S, et al. Diagnosis and treatment of hyperprolactinemia: An Endocrine Society clinical practice guideline.
 The Journal of Clinical Endocrinology & Metabolism.
 2011;96:273.